graphistry/graphistry-cli/docs/configure.md

 * Record their name/pwd
 * Assign them to the role `graphistry_user` from step 1

-3. Configure Graphistry's `.env` with the Splunk server and user information:
+3. Configure Graphistry's `custom.env` with the Splunk server and user information:

 ```
 ### Required